-Spurred by such disparate findings, this paper draws from the toolkit of anthropologists and economists to offer a novel measure to capture the effect of economic well-being on political behavior: height.
-Scholars outside of political science have long used height to assess affluence among historical populations in the absence of detailed information on income and wealth.
-The relevance of height as a proxy for income has, moreover, been vindicated by modern social surveys, which collect both anthropometric measures and information on income.
-A wide range of studies have documented a robust relationship between height and income across at both the aggregate and individual-level across a wide range of settings.
-At the national level, Steckel (1983; 2008) finds that average height moves with a country's level of economic development.
+relevance of height as a proxy for income has, moreover, been vindicated by modern social surveys, which collect both anthropometric measures and information on income.
+A wide range of studies have documented a robust relationship between height and income across at both the aggregate and individual-level across multiple settings.
+At the national level, Steckel finds that average height moves with a country's level of economic development.
 Numerous micro-level studies also find a sizeable height premium in the labor market.
-For example, Case and Paxson (2008) find that for both men and women, an additional inch of height is associated with a one to two percent increase in earnings.
-Similarly, Persico, Postlewaite and Silverman (2004) find that among white males in Britain and the US, the tallest quarter of the population has a median wage that is more than 13 percent higher than that of the shortest quarter.
-Thus, although there exists a healthy debate among scholars as to the precise channels through which height affects income, 1 the general finding of a direct relationship remains robust.
+For example, Case and Paxson find that for both men and women, an additional inch of height is associated with a one to two percent increase in earnings.
+Similarly, Persico, Postlewaite and Silverman find that among white males in Britain and the US, the tallest quarter of the population has a median wage that is more than 13 percent higher than that of the shortest quarter.
+Thus, although there exists a healthy debate among scholars as to the precise channels through which height affects income, and the latest quarter of the population has a median wage that is more than 13 percent higher than that of the shortest quarter.
+Thus, although there exists a healthy debate among scholars as to the precise channels through which height affects income, and we will be taked on utilitarian grounds, and produce example tax tables calibrated to the height earnings premium.

 If our goal is to capture a more general sense of economic well-being, height arguably enjoys many advantages relative to income.
 First, height is increasingly collected in modern surveys, and self-reported height is arguably less prone to measurement error than income.
 Moreoever, it is substantially easier to verify a respondent's height in the course of administering a survey.
 Finally, unlike income, height is not subject to annual fluctuations.
-It thus proxies permanent income, which drives preferences in canonical political economy models.2 For these reasons, Mankiw and Weinzierl (2010) argue, somewhat tongue in cheek, that taller individuals should be taxed on utilitarian grounds, and produce example tax tables calibrated to the height earnings premium.
+It thus proxies permanent income, which drives preferences in canonical political economy models.14